mozilla/elasticutils/docs/django.rst

 .. data:: ES_TIMEOUT

-   Defines the timeout for the `ElasticSearch` connection.
+   Defines the timeout for creating the Elasticsearch connection.
 This defaults to 5 seconds.